Epitech-Nantes-Tek3/R-Type/README.md

 ...And that’s why we are there.

 This story begins in 2442, at a time when humans successfully survived the 4th world war.
 But the consequences were terrible, every place on Earth was radioactive.
-To save humanity, geniuses from all over the world started to think together, to conclude at the same point: they need to move.
+To save humanity, geniuses from all over the world started to think together, to agree at the same point: they need to move.

 After several studies about various places in space, every tiny bit of ground was hostile to earthlings.
 When the light of hope started to decline, five geniuses came out of nowhere to bring a new future for humanity.
 We called them by their team's name: “On est que 4 ;)”.